 How to Hide Veggies in Your Favorite Foods

 Vegetables are not often listed as a favorite food or delicious indulgence — but hearty greens are among the healthiest ingredients you can add to a meal.
+How do you eat more vegetables when you don’t like them, though?
 Luckily, we’ve got some suggestions for how to sneak heart-healthy veggies into your favorite snacks and entrees.
 You won’t even notice the difference, and you may even realize they taste better this way!

 Mix Cauliflower or Broccoli in Scrambled Eggs